DataDog/documentation/content/en/metrics/_index.md

 This line graph plots latency (in milliseconds) experienced by users on the y-axis against time on the x-axis.

+#### Additional visualization offerings

+Datadog offers a variety of visualization options to help users easily display their metrics.
+Two visualization offerings that Metrics users often find useful are: 1) Query Value Widgets, and 2) Top List Widgets.

+Regardless of the type of widget, each metric query consists of the same two evaluation steps to start: 1) time aggregation, 2) space aggregation [(view refresher here)][22].

+###### [Query Value Widget][23]
+- A [Query Value Widget][23] simply reduces the results of those two steps into a single value.

+###### [Toplist][24]
+- A [Top List Widget][24] returns a single value per group.

-Datadog has many other types of graphs and widgets for visualizations.
+Additionally, Datadog has many other types of graphs and widgets for visualizations.
 You can learn more about them in Datadog's [blog series about metric graphs][6].

 ### Submitting metrics to Datadog